On the Uniqueness of Global Multiple SLEs: Introduction

-To understand the scaling limit of the interfaces, we must specify the topology in which the convergence of the curves as $\delta \to 0$ occurs.
+To understand the scaling limit of the interfaces, we must specify the topology in which the convergence of the curves occurs.
 Thus, we let $X$ denote the set of planar oriented curves, that is, continuous mappings from $[0,1]$ to $\C$ modulo reparameterization.
-More precisely, we equip $X$ with the metric
+We equip $X$ with the metric